alfredbot117/checkers/README.md

 Developed using HTML, CSS, JavaScript, and PHP.

-Play checkers against a bot, create an account, and track your scores, which are updated in a database.
-The game features a ranking system for all users.
+Play checkers, create an account, and track your scores, which are updated in a database.
+The game features a ranking leaderboard for all users.

 Backend Developer: Alfredo Gonzalez
 Responsibilities: